 The recent pandemic has forced many brick and mortar stores to go online.
 This change has brought a paradigm shift in the way things that were traditionally sold.
 Even habitual online shoppers skipped a few items and bought them in person.

 COVID-19 has pushed majority stores to think about e-commerce.
-But the new shift has brought bigger issues to online grocery stores specially in terms of repeat purchases.
+But the new shift has brought bigger issues to online grocery and daily essential stores specially in terms of repeat purchases.

 When it comes to groceries, only big players were selling online so far.
 U.S. online sales of groceries for delivery and pickup reached $7.2 billion in June, a 9% increase over May.
 Household penetration rose to 35%, up from 33% in May.